-Below are some links and resources to support you and help keep your child/ren safe online.
-They will support you to talk to your child about a range of online safety issues, set up home filters in a child friendly way and set up age-appropriate parental controls - please don't forget, our tech team can also help you here too.
+Below are some links and resources to support you help keep your child/ren safe online.
+They will support you to talk to your child about a range of online safety issues, set up home filters in a child friendly way and set up age-appropriate parental controls - please don't forget, our tech team can also support you.

-- ★ Think know by the National Crime Agency Child Exploitation and Online Protection command (NCA-CEOP) provides resources for parents, carers and children of all ages to help keep children safe online. - ★ Internet Matters provides support for parents and carers to help keep children safe online.
-Get expert support and practical tips to help children benefit from connected technology and the internet safely and smartly. - ★ Childnet has developed guidance for parents and carers to begin a conversation about online safety, as well as guidance on keeping under-fives safe online. - ★ Parent Info is a collaboration between Parent Zone and NCA-CEOP, providing support and guidance for parents and carers related to the digital world from leading experts and organisations. - ★ National Society for the Prevention of Cruelty to Children (NSPCC) has guidance for parents and carers to help keep children safe online.
+- ★ Thinkuknow by the National Crime Agency Child Exploitation and Online Protection command (NCA-CEOP) provides resources for parents, carers and children of all ages to help keep children safe online. - ★ Childnet has developed guidance for parents and carers to begin a conversation about online safety, as well as guidance on keeping under-fives safe online.

-- ★ UK Safer Internet Centre provides tips, advice and videos for parents and carers to keep children safe online - you can also report any harmful content found online through the UK Safer Internet Centre. - ★ LGFL has pulled together a range of resources, advice and videos for parents and carers to keep children of all ages safe online.
+- ★ Parent Info is a collaboration between Parent Zone and NCA-CEOP, providing support and guidance for parents and carers related to the digital world from leading experts and organisations. - ★ National Society for the Prevention of Cruelty to Children (NSPCC) has guidance for parents and carers to help keep children safe online. - ★ UK Safer Internet Centre provides tips, advice and videos for parents and carers to keep children safe online you can also report any harmful content found online through the UK Safer Internet Centre. - ★ LGFL has pulled together a range of resources, advice and videos for parents and carers to keep children of all ages safe online.

-Please familiarise yourself with our acceptable user guides for each of our year groups: EYFS AUP, KS1 AUP and KS2 AUP.
+Please familiarise yourself with our acceptable user guides for each of our year groups.
 Teachers will refer to these to ensure our children become more confident with keeping themselves safe online.